Contextual Design: The Key to User-Centered Apps

 Contextual design can take many considerations into account, including but not limited to: the user and their role, the task at hand or the step in a process, the user’s location, the time and date, or the device being used (as identified by Kaltz et al.).

-- User/Role – Airbnb has two sides to their app based on the user’s role: travelling or hosting.
+- User/Role – Airbnb has two sides to their app based on the user’s role: traveling or hosting.
 The UI is unique to each role because the functions and priorities differ depending on the type of user.

 - Task/Process – The VIA Rail home screen presents a large call to action to book a ticket because this is the main function of the app until the user has an active ticket.
 When a user has an upcoming trip, the home page adapts to show these details and provides quick access to the ticket so you’re prepared to travel the moment you open the app.